Kwasi-Asiedu/project-test/README.md

 ```
 **PS:** Specify your desired environment, be it test, staging or prod.

+To run the pipeline:

+1. Configure Jenkins: Ensure Jenkins is set up with the necessary plugins (e.g., Git, Pipeline).

+2. Create a Pipeline Job: Add this pipeline script to a Jenkins Pipeline job.
+3. Trigger the Build: Start the build process to execute the defined stages.

 # Contributing
 Feel free to open issues or submit pull requests with improvements.
 Contributions are always welcome.